readium/readium-css/docs/CSS24-eprdctn_requests.md

 2. the complete lack of control over page layout (margins, background, etc.);
 3. user overrides which are all or nothing.

-Interestingly, reading modes’ adjustments and user settings exposure are not priorities—which doesn’t mean they aren’t concerns.
+Interestingly, reading modes’ adjustments and user settings exposure are not priorities – which doesn’t mean they aren’t concerns.
 There are two assumptions we could make:

 - providing readers with images filters in night mode is probably the best first step we can make since a significant part of authors might not use extra markup to deal with it on an image-per-image basis (especially if no other RS supports it);
 - user settings exposure is probably one of the best practical ways to deal with non-binary user settings and overrides (cf. user agent properties proposal) so, once again, education/evangelization kicks in.